Emergence of two inertial sub-ranges in solar wind turbulence: dependence on heliospheric distance and solar activity: SUMMARY AND CONCLUSION

+In a series of fast, Alfvénic solar wind intervals measured during low solar activity, our findings show that a clear break in the kurtosis scaling closely coincides with the break observed in magnetic spectra separating the two sub-regimes characterized by $f^{-3/2}$ and $f^{-5/3}$ spectral power laws, both in the inner and outer heliosphere (see Fig. \ref{fig4}).
+The appearance of a double power-law in both the magnetic power spectrum and kurtosis supports the robustness of this break, indicating the existence of a previously unidentified characteristic scale within the inertial range.
+Whereas the most probable explanation for the $f^{-5/3}$ regime can be obtained by the isotropic Kolmogorov phenomenology or anisotropic MHD turbulence with a weak ${\bf v}$-${\bf b}$ alignment in a non-Alfv\'{e}nic regime of solar wind fluctuations, the $f^{-3/2}$ regime could be reasonably associated with the anisotropic spectra along the strong ${\bf v}$-${\bf b}$ alignment \citep{Kolmogorov1941, goldreichsridhar1995, boldyrev2006}.
+Note that we consciously overlook the possibility of a $-3/2$ spectra by Iroshnikov-Kraichnan phenomenology \citep{kraichnan1965}, which is only valid for balanced MHD and cannot explain the emergence of $-3/2$ spectra when there is a strong ${\bf v}$-${\bf b}$ correlation.
 A recent study by \cite{zhao2024} provided evidence of a transition from a weak to a strong turbulence regime as one moves from larger to smaller scales.
 In our study, an inspection of the cross-helicity co-spectra revealed that the turbulence in FSW shifts from a highly imbalanced state ($|z^{+2}|\gg|z^{-2}|$, or vice-versa) at larger scales to a relatively balanced one ($|z^{+2}|\sim|z^{-2}|$) on moving towards the smaller scales (see Fig. \ref{fig6}).
-These observations may explain the broken power-law behavior of the spectrum and the kurtosis indicating a transition in the nature of turbulence as the cascade progresses towards the smaller scales.
+These observations may explain the broken power-law behaviour of the spectrum and the kurtosis indicating a transition in the nature of turbulence as the cascade progresses towards the smaller scales.